Kenyan Friends Discuss Artisans of Peace Overcoming Poverty

 Every day, around the world, people living in poverty work for peace in often unseen ways.
 The book Artisans of Peace Overcoming Poverty is focused on the violence of extreme poverty that showed just how much people living in poverty do to search for peace, to go beyond violence, and to build a sense of community.
 The book is based rooted in participatory research that was conducted by ATD Fourth World.

-Diana Skelton (@DianaSkelton), Deputy Director General of the International Movement ATD Fourth World.
+Diana Skelton (@DianaSkelton), Deputy Director, ATD Fourth World International.
 As part of ATD’s full-time Volunteer Corps since 1986, she has lived and worked in low-income neighbourhoods in New York and Madagascar, and represented ATD at the United Nations from 1996-2004.
 Since 2008, she has been based at ATD’s international centre in France.
 From there, her work brings her around the world to consult with people living in extreme poverty and visit local ATD Fourth World teams.
 Author in 2004 of How Poverty Separates Parents and Children: A Challenge to Human Rights, Diana is now the co-author of Artisans of Peace Overcoming Poverty.

 Salehe Musa Seif is from Tanzania and a member of ATD Fourth World’s full-time volunteer corps, who has run projects in low-income areas of the United States and the United Kingdom.
 He is currently based in Tanzania, where he is engaged in participatory research to improve the indicators used to define extreme poverty, together with Oxford University.